akaszynski/keepa/README.rst

 Python module to interface to `Keepa <https://keepa.com/>`_ to query for Amazon product information and history.

-Documentation can be found on readthedocs at `keepa <https://keepaapi.readthedocs.io/en/latest/>`_.
+Documentation can be found on readthedocs at `keepa Documentation <https://keepaapi.readthedocs.io/en/latest/>`_.

 Requirements